19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (a) rioting, assault or any other breach of the peace or abetting any such offence;

 (b) an offence under section 143, 144, 145, 153, 504 or 510 of the Penal Code (Cap.
-224) or under section 13A, 13B, 13C or 13D of the Miscellaneous Offences (Public Order and Nuisance) Act (Cap.
-184);
+224), under section 13A, 13B, 13C or 13D of the Miscellaneous Offences (Public Order and Nuisance) Act (Cap.
+184) in force before the date of commencement of the Protection from Harassment Act 2014 or under section 3, 4, 5 or 6 of the Protection from Harassment Act 2014;

+[Act 17 of 2014 wef 15/11/2014]

 (c) assembling armed men or taking other unlawful measures for such purpose; or